harishy100/MovieFlix/README.md

 # movieflix-seed
-seed for the Full-Stack training project: movieflix
+seed for the project: movieflix

 ## directory structure: